 - somewhere safe to sleep – moses basket, cot, your bed

 - bottles/formula/breastpump/silicon breastpump/sterilizing equipment – if you want an alternative to breastfeeding

 - towels, baby sponge/cloth

 - baby bath or a bath support (or you can use the sink or pop baby in the bath with you)

-You can add to this as you need it and as your baby grows and changes and you can see what they need.
+You will add to this as you need it and as your baby grows and changes.

 Preparing your home for life with your new baby

 Life with a new baby can be a bit chaotic, with no routine or much clue what you are doing – that is totally normal.
 You may also be tired and sore as well so it can be helpful to make your home as comfortable as possible.
 Some ideas include:

 - batch cook and fill your freezer with easy meals